Triangulum Galaxy: Discrete features

 The northern main spiral arm contains four large HII regions, while the southern arm has greater concentrations of young, hot stars.
 The estimated rate of supernova explosions in the Triangulum Galaxy is 0.06 Type Ia and 0.62 Type Ib/Type II per century.
 This is equivalent to a supernova explosion every 147 years, on average.
-As of 2008, a total of 100 supernova remnants have been identified in the Triangulum Galaxy, the majority of which lies in the southern half of the spiral galaxy.
+As of 2008, a total of 100 supernova remnants have been identified in the Triangulum Galaxy, the majority of which lie in the southern half of the spiral galaxy.
 Similar asymmetries exist for H I and H II regions, plus highly luminous concentrations of massive, O type stars.
 The center of the distribution of these features is offset about two arc minutes to the southwest.
 M33 being a local galaxy, the Central Bureau for Astronomical Telegrams (CBAT) tracks novae in it along with M31 and M81.

 About 54 globular clusters have been identified in this galaxy, but the actual number may be 122 or more.
 The confirmed clusters may be several billion years younger than globular clusters in the Milky Way, and cluster formation appears to have increased during the past 100 million years.
 This increase is correlated with an inflow of gas into the center of the galaxy.
 The ultraviolet emission of massive stars in this galaxy matches the level of similar stars in the Large Magellanic Cloud.

 In 2007, a black hole about 15.7 times the mass of the Sun was detected in this galaxy using data from the Chandra X-ray Observatory.
 The black hole, named M33 X-7, orbits a companion star which it eclipses every 3.5 days.
 It is the largest stellar mass black hole known.

 Unlike the Milky Way and Andromeda galaxies, the Triangulum Galaxy does not appear to have a supermassive black hole at its center.
 This may be because the mass of a galaxy's central supermassive black hole correlates with the size of the galaxy's central bulge, and unlike the Milky Way and Andromeda, the Triangulum Galaxy is a pure disk galaxy with no bulge.